 "It's just a maximum of $2 million.
 We don't think we're going to need that.
 But we wouldn't want to have to do this again.
 So we just put that amount there.
 We also don't know how long this is going to take,” says Reno City Manager Jackie Bryant.

-According to Nevada law, if costs for this kind of agreement would exceed $25,000, all agencies involved have to approve it.
+According to Nevada law, if the costs for this kind of agreement would exceed $25,000, all government bodies involved have to approve it.

 In this case, that's Washoe County and the City of Reno.

-Sheriff Balaam says his office is evaluating what other resources Reno Police need right now.
+Sheriff Balaam says his office is evaluating what other resources the Reno Police need right now.

-"I have offered up my captain just to work in collaboration, which they do every single day.
-And so if they need to bounce something off, if they need to call for resources, that individual Captain Clark knows a call over to my captains and vice versa."
+"I have offered up my captains just to work in collaboration, which they do every single day.
+And so if [Reno Police] needs to bounce something off, if they need to call for resources, that individual, Captain Clark, knows to call over to my captains and vice versa."

-The same agreement will go before Reno City Council at its meeting on March 25th.
+The same agreement will go before the Reno City Council at its meeting on March 25.

 We reached out to the City for more information on the investigation -- they said they have nothing more to share.